What is an SSL Certificate in a Website?

 Domain Validated Certificate: Domain validated certificate provides the same level of data validation like any other level, but the assurance of a business identity behind the website is not assured.
 On the contrary, EV and OV certificates are issued after a website is vetted by a certificate authority.

 SSL is typically deployed to secure those pages where end users are expected to put their confidential data, such as account login pages, payment forms, contact forms, etc. However, SSL certificate can be used to secure other pages of your website as well.

-- Single Domain Certificates: With a single domain certificate, you can secure a fully qualified domain name.
+With a single domain certificate, you can secure a fully qualified domain name.
 It’s ideal for small to medium sized businesses with limited number of websites to manage.
 Single domain certificates are available in variants like DV, OV and EV depending on price points and warranty levels.

-- Wildcard SSL Certificates: Wildcard SSL certificate allows businesses to secure a single domain along with its unlimited sub-domains, which are available currently or you may add in the future.
+Wildcard SSL certificate allows businesses to secure a single domain along with its unlimited sub-domains, which are available currently or you may add in the future.

-- Multi Domain SSL Certificate (MDC): With multi-domain SSL certificate, you can secure multiple, distinct domains with a single certificate.
+With multi-domain SSL certificate, you can secure multiple, distinct domains with a single certificate.
 You can add or remove domains as per your business needs.
 It’s certainly a cost-saving option.

-- Unified Communications Certificate (UCC): UCC is designed to secure office communication environments like Microsoft Exchange.
+UCC is designed to secure office communication environments like Microsoft Exchange.
 It allows users to include up to 100 domains on a single certificate, so there is no need to add multiple addresses per website.